ektaroyal2019/Rewards-Calculator/README.md

 # Rewards calculator Application

-This application has APIs for basic CURD transaction operations, and calculate reward amount for the client.
+This application has APIs for basic CURD transaction operations, and calculate reward points for the client.

 # Quick start